De Witt Douglas Kilgore

 De Witt Douglas Kilgore is the author of Astrofuturism: Science, Race and Visions of Utopia in Space (2003).
 His recent work includes, “Seeking the Galactic Club: Fred Hoyle, Carl Sagan and the C/SETI Novel” in The Palgrave Handbook of Society, Culture and Outer Space (2016), a review of Past Futures: Science Fiction Space Travel, and Postwar Art of the Americas for the Los Angeles Review of Books (24 September 2015), and “Afrofuturism,” a chapter in the Oxford Handbook of Science Fiction, edited by Rob Latham (2014).

-My primary interest is the expressive traffic between science and culture in the twentieth century.
-I am particularly fascinated by how futurist narratives in science and technology engage contemporary struggles around race and gender.
-While twentieth century science and literature is my general field the core of my practice is science fiction studies.
+His primary interest is the expressive traffic between science and culture in the twentieth century.
+He is particularly fascinated by how futurist narratives in science and technology engage contemporary struggles around race and gender.
+While twentieth century science and literature is his general field the core of his practice is science fiction studies.

-My first book, Astrofuturism: Science, Race and Visions of Utopia in Space, is an incisive engagement with the science writing and science fiction produced by the modern spaceflight movement.
+His first book, Astrofuturism: Science, Race and Visions of Utopia in Space, is an incisive engagement with the science writing and science fiction produced by the modern spaceflight movement.
 As a history it takes seriously the (sometimes progressive) hopes of those scientists and engineers who wrote the space age into being as a great cultural project.
-As a critique it turns a cold eye on those narratives of disciplined futurism to which I, as an ordinary native of the 1960’s and ’70’s, was (and still am) vulnerable.
-My general research agenda is to recoup the liberatory potential of sciences and narratives ordinarily prescribed as closed to non-white, non-male, and non-middle-class people.
+As a critique it turns a cold eye on those narratives of disciplined futurism.
+His general research agenda is to recoup the liberatory potential of sciences and narratives ordinarily prescribed as closed to non-white, non-male, and non-middle-class people.